MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-column-store-object-pool-transact-sql.md

 ### Permissions for SQL Server 2022 and later

-Requires VIEW SERVER PERFORMANCE STATE permission on the server.
+Requires VIEW DATABASE PERFORMANCE STATE permission on the database.

 ## See also